woutVanderLinden/sinterklaaspartbot/README.md

 2. bot.js is the primary file, and contains the handlers for Chat and PMs.
 It also initializes the PS client, the Discord client, and the website, apart from redirecting the handlers for Discord, the website, ChatError, Join, Pop-up, ChatSuccess, Tour, and Raw.
 This file also requires global.js.
 3. Chat commands are stored in the ./commands folder, but are in various subdirectories.
 For each command, two directories are scanned.
 These are the global directory, and the room directory.
 This allows for certain commands to be exclusive to specific rooms, while others can be used in any room.
 Each command has the following keys: cooldown (time before the command can be used again in ms), permissions (minimum access level required to use the command), help (message to be displayed when the Help command is used), and commandFunction (the function that is executed when the command is called). commandFunction takes the following arguments: Bot, room, time, by, args, client.
 Here, Bot is the global Bot object, room is the ID of the room, time is the time when the message was sent, by is the name (including rank) of the user who used the comman, args is an array of the command arguments (message split on space), and client is the Discord client.
 4. All PM commands are stored in a single ./pmcommands directory.
 Each command has the following keys: permissions, help, and commandFunction. commandFunction takes the following arguments: Bot, by, args, client.
-5. minorhandler.js handles the emits for ChatError, Join, Pop-up, ChatSuccess, Tour, and Raw.
+5. ./minorhandler.js handles the emits for ChatError, Join, Pop-up, ChatSuccess, Tour, and Raw.
 The arguments for these can be found in client.js.
-6. discord.js handles the Discord messages, for now.
+6. ./discord.js handles the Discord messages, for now.
 A proper handler is in the works.
-7. chat.js handles autoresponses.
+7. ./chat.js handles autoresponses.
 Simply edit the initial array check to add the room ID in order to enable autores for the room.
-8. data/tools.js has the major tools that are used throughout the Bot's code. tools is a global object that can be used to call a tool anywhere.
+8. ./data/tools.js has the major tools that are used throughout the Bot's code. tools is a global object that can be used to call a tool anywhere, and also defines most prototypes.

+### Globals
+PartBot's code has a variety of global variables, all of which can be found from global.js.
+Commonly used ones include:
+1. ``toId``: The single most-used function in PartBot's code.
+Coverts a string input to its ID.
+1. ``unxa``: "Unexpected number of arguments."
+1. ``tools``: A global object with various useful functions.
+Go through ``./data/tools.js`` to view / edit them.
+1. ``data``: A global object that stores most of the data (Pokedex, moves, etc).
+Check the requires in ``./globals.js`` to view the individual sources, which are mstly in ``./data/DATA``.
+1. ``Bot``: The PS client.
+The class is defined in ``./client.js``, but the instance is global.
+Primary functions include ``Bot.say(roomid, text)`` and ``Bot.pm(userid, text)``.
+State is mostly stored under various keys in the main object, and room data can be found in ``Bot.rooms``.
+Most games are assigned to the ``Bot.rooms[roomid]`` object.
+(The other clients are ``client`` (Discord) and ``app`` (website), but neither of those are globally scoped.)

+### Discord Setup
+While PartBot's Discord handler is still in the works, you can easily add one.
+Once you've set up the configuration file, there are still a couple steps left to set up Discord.
+If you have ``useDiscord`` set to false, ignore these steps.
+1. Open ./discord.js and replace the strings ``'ADMIN_ID'`` and ``'CLIENT_ID'`` with your Discord ID and the Bot's Discord ID, respectively.

+(Yeah, that was it)

+#### Quick Help:
+- How do I get the token for my Bot?

+  First, open the [Discord Developer Portal](https://discord.com/developers).
+If you haven't already done so, create an Application and set it up.
+After converting the application to a Bot, go to the Bot section and copy your token.
+This token grants access to your application, so keep it private.

+- How do I get my Discord ID?

+  Go to Discord settings and enable Developer Mode.
+Once enabled, right click your name and copy the ID.

+- How do I get my Bot's Discord ID?

+  In the Discord Developer Portal, open your application.
+The ID should be under General Information.
+You could also right-click the Bot's username in Discord and directly copy the ID.

+- How do I invite my Bot to a server?

+  You can only invite the Bot to servers in which you have the ``Manage Server`` permission.
+Open your application on the Discord Developer Portal, and go to OAuth2.
+In Scopes, select Bot, and scroll down to select the relevant permissions.
+After this, simply visit the link that pops up below Scopes.
+This link may be shared and used multiple times.

-### Shop
+### Shop / Leaderboard
 PartBot has a fully-functioning Shop feature that supports two currencies.

 To enable the Shop, you first need to add the relevant .json file as ./data/SHOPS/(room).json.
 This must be an object with the following keys: